PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/argyris_frame_modal_tut.md

 M = CB.mass(femm, geom0, u0, Rfield0, dchi);
 ````

+These matrices have dimensions that correspond to the total number of degrees
+of freedom, not just the free degrees of freedom (the actual unknowns).

-Construct force intensity,  loaded boundary, and assemble the load.
+Construct force intensity, select the loaded boundary, and assemble the load
+vector.

 ````julia
 tipn = selectnode(fens; box=[L L 0 0  0 0], tolerance=L/n/1000)[1]